 Some state governments utilize other terms for DUI and DWI violations.
 These terms include “operating under the influence” (OUI) or “operating while intoxicated” (OWI).
 Florida drivers facing charges for violations of this type likely have a BAC above the permissible limit of 0.08.

-A judge evaluates the defendant’s blood alcohol concentration (BAC) and other factors, like previous convictions, in sentencing the defendant.
-Those who register a BAC of 0.15 or above face harsher charges and penalties.
+A judge evaluates the defendant’s blood alcohol concentration (BAC) and other factors, such as previous convictions, in sentencing the defendant.
+Drivers who registered a BAC of 0.15 or above will face harsher charges and penalties.

 Penalties for substance-related motor vehicle offenses vary from state to state.
 In Florida, possible outcomes of a first DUI/DWI conviction may include:

-License Suspended After A DUI?
-You Need High-Risk FR-44 Insurance From Ultra Car Insurance!
+License Suspended After a DUI?
+Get an FR-44 from Ultra Car Insurance!

 Ultra Car Insurance is a leading provider of high-risk FR-44 and SR-22 insurance in Florida.
 We have served Florida drivers since 2012 with affordable rates on high-risk auto insurance policies.
 For our customers who don’t own a vehicle, we offer Non Owner SR22 Insurance Florida or Non Owner FR-44 Insurance Florida.
 Contact us today for more details!